WEFTA engineers have worked in Peru since 2002 to address rural water and sanitation problems.

 In Peru, 35% of the rural population lacks access to both safe water and basic sanitation.

 In too many cases, municipal raw sewage is still discharged into rivers and lakes with minimal treatment or none at all.
 WEFTA volunteer engineers have been coordinating with public works staff from towns, large and small, offering their expertise as such communities assess their options and decide on which treatment technology is most appropriate for them.

-Since 2002, WEFTA engineers have worked in Peru to address both rural water and sanitation problems by constructing wastewater collection and treatment systems, water systems, and bathroom facilities for schools.
+WEFTA engineers have worked in Peru on rural water and sanitation problems by constructing wastewater collection and treatment systems, water systems, and bathroom facilities for schools.

 Size/Area: 1,285,216 sq. km.